DeepLabCut/DeepLabCut/docs/pytorch/user_guide.md

 DeepLabCut 3.0 as you did for Tensorflow models (`deeplabcut.create_training_dataset` and `deeplabcut.create_training_model_comparison`).

+More information about the different PyTorch model architectures available in DeepLabCut is available [here](dlc3-pytorch-config).
 You can see a list of supported architectures/variants by using:

 ```python